SpudGunMan/meshing-around/README.md

 #interface=meshtastic.tcp_interface.TCPInterface(hostname="192.168.0.1") # IP of your device
 #interface=meshtastic.ble_interface.BLEInterface("AA:BB:CC:DD:EE:FF") # BLE interface
 ```
-The following pair of settings determins how to respond, default action is to not spam the default channel.
+The following pair of settings determine how to respond, default action is to not spam the default channel.
 Setting DM_ONLY will force all DM which may not be wanted.
 Setting the Default channel is the channel which wont be spammed by the bot.

 ```
 RESPOND_BY_DM_ONLY = False # Set to True to respond messages via DM only, False uses smart response